d-stoianov/spottmee-app/README.md

     Create file in the root of the project called `.env`, with the following content:
     `VITE_API_URL=https://api_url`

-    You can run and build an eventify-ai-service yourself and put the link from localhost there.
-Please see - [eventify-ai-service](https://github.com/d-stoianov/eventify-ai-service)
+    You can run and build an spottmee-service yourself and put the link from localhost there.
+Please see - [spottmee-service](https://github.com/d-stoianov/spottmee-service)

 4. Start the development server: